bini1995/invoice-uploader-ai/README.md

 - **Express + PostgreSQL** (backend)
 - **OpenAI API** for natural language error feedback

+## Requirements
+- Node.js 18.x LTS

+Using the recommended Node version avoids build errors such as "TypeError: memoize is not a function" when starting the frontend.

 ## Features

 - Upload CSV invoice files